-This is part two of my review of the Waldorf Astoria Ras Al-Khaimah hotel.
-Part one can be found here.
+This is part two of my review of the Waldorf Astoria Ras Al Khaimah hotel.
+Part one of my Waldorf Astoria Ras Al Khaimah review can be found here.

 This was my first Hilton stay since I was promoted to Hilton HHonors Diamond status in the recent status match promotion.
 The bad news is that guaranteed benefits at Waldorf Astoria branded hotels are slim – you don’t get free breakfast (you do at other Hilton brands) and they rarely have club lounges, to which I would have had guaranteed access.

 It worked out worse than I expected.
 The hotel was roughly 30% full at a guess and most of those people appeared to be on packages and so would have been in standard rooms.
 I had booked a King Deluxe Sea View which is two categories above a standard room, expecting an upgrade into one of the many empty suites.
 Instead, I was given a one category upgrade to a Junior Suite which is only 15% larger – not hugely generous.

 The Junior Suite had no desk.
 I went back downstairs, complained, and was given another Junior Suite which I was told had a desk.
 It didn’t.
 I went back downstairs.
 I was then told that no rooms in the entire hotel have desks.
 Fantastic.
 I was then given a one bedroom suite which at least had a table in it.
 The table was nowhere near any power sockets but the hotel brought up a some extension leads.

 Do not visit this hotel if there is any risk that you might have to do any work during your stay.

 The good news is that the suite – and indeed the two junior suites I rejected – were lovely rooms.
 There is nothing like having two bathrooms and three TVs to keep a man happy.
 They were well designed and the colour palette was well chosen to complement the sun outside.